ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 This tutorial walks you through the steps of setting up isolated workloads by provisioning a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements in multiple zones within one region to ensure the high availability of the application.
 You will configure load balancers to provide high availability between zones and reduce network latency for users.

 You will learn how to isolate your instances by provisioning them on a dedicated host and also resize the instances after provisioning.
-You will provision all of these services and resources using {{site.data.keyword.bpfull_notm}} .
+You will also attach an encrypted volume to your instance.You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}.
 {:shortdesc}

-A {{site.data.keyword.bpfull_notm}} template is a set of files that define the IBM Cloud resources that you want to create, update, or delete.
-You create a{{site.data.keyword.bpshort}} workspace that points to your template and use the built-in capabilities of the IBM Cloud provider plug-in for Terraform to provision your IBM Cloud resources.
+A {{site.data.keyword.bpfull_notm}} template is a set of files that define the {{site.data.keyword.Bluemix_notm}} resources that you want to create, update, or delete.
+You create a{{site.data.keyword.bpshort}} workspace that points to your template and use the built-in capabilities of the {{site.data.keyword.Bluemix_notm}} provider plug-in for Terraform to provision your {{site.data.keyword.Bluemix_notm}} resources.

 ## Objectives
 {: #vpc-scaling-dedicated-compute-objectives}